monitea/repo-analyser/README.md

 Using `analyser` as root folder, start `analyser.py` script.
 It will check out the repository into `repos` folder and run analysis using both git and github capabilities.

+Once the analysis is completed, run `presenter.py` script to generate html reports.

+If you don't want to use defualt reports, feel free to use extracted data placed in `output` folder to create your own reports.

 # Using with docker
 It is recommended to mount both `input` and `reports` folders into your image for easy configuration and report storage.

+# Known issues and quirks
+To perform the analysis, this software must check out the repository being analysed.
+At the moment the `repos` folder, where repositories to analyse are placed, is not being cleaned up.
+If you want to analyse multiple large repositories, be mindful of available space.